 This ground-breaking (pun intended) principle is found in Dr. John Hait’s: “Passive Annual Heat Storage: Improving the Design of Earth Structures” (and supporting works).
 This text explains how Dr. John Hait undertook the study of thermodynamics and structural engineering to determine that the most energy-efficient structure was an earth-sheltered Geodesic Dome.

-The novel building technology of the Geodesic Earthworks Building System will be coupled with the insights of Passive Annual Heat Storage to accomplish the goal of NO mechanical heating/cooling devices (or their attendant costs) to achieve comfortable living temperatures ALL year round.
+The novel building technology of the Geodesic Earthworks Dome-Forming System will be coupled with the insights of Passive Annual Heat Storage to accomplish the goal of NO mechanical heating/cooling devices (or their attendant costs) to achieve comfortable living temperatures ALL year round.
 That statement needs to be qualified, at least for the short term: for purposes of obtaining a mortgage, a bank will likely insist on a conventional heating system.
 There may be no getting around that until such time as the banking industry begins changes its philosophy and practices.
 Until then, our goal becomes to never have the device in operation!